0xk1f0/rwpspread/README.md

 # if running a wlroots based compositor
 rwpspread -i /some/path/wallpaper.png

+# you can also specify a directory
+# as input and rwpspread will choose
+# an image from it randomly
+# supported formats: jpg, jpeg, png
+rwpspread -i /some/wallpaper/dir/

-# to align the layout if the input images
+# to align the layout if the input image
 # is big enough, instead of resizing
 # for example, to align it top-right
 rwpspread -a tr -i /some/path/wallpaper.png